 Introduction

-Now that CachyOS has developed a reputation for its processor generation optimizations, decided to try it on Legion .
+Now that CachyOS has developed a reputation for high performance, I decided to try it again on the Legion.
 I was generally happy with the distribution initially, but was disappointed and frustrated by some of the choices made by the developers.
+Having resolved the issues I care about and having forgotten these issues since installing CachyOS over two months ago I have been happy with it, so much so I also installed it on the Dell G5.

 Review Summary